Andréa Cardoso Araujo

 Andréa concluded her bachelor’s in biology at Universidade Estadual de Campinas (UNICAMP), and a MSc and PhD in Ecology, also at UNICAMP, under the supervision of Dra.
 Marlies Sazima.
 During her master’s she studied the interactions between plants and hummingbirds in the Atlantic Forest from southeastern Brazil.
 She has also spent two years in Amazonia, working at the BDFF Program (INPA-Smithsonian), also focusing on plant hummingbird-interactions.
 During her PhD she studied plant-pollinator interactions in the “capões” (natural forested fragments) in South Pantanal.
 In 2013-2014 she spent a sabbatical period at Aarhus University (Denmark), working in collaboration with Dr. Jens-Christian Svenning.

-Currently, her main research interests are 1) to understand the spatial and temporal determinants on the structure of plant-pollinator and plant-seed dispersal networks and 2) to understand how the structure of these networks and the functional diversity of component species are affected by urbanization.
+Currently, her main research interests are 1) to understand the spatial and temporal determinants on the structure of plant-pollinator and plant-seed dispersal networks and 2) to understand how the structure of these networks and the functional diversity of component species are affected by urbanization and fire.

 PhD candidates